 Frequently asked Questions:

 Naming the Child

 If the child was not given a Christian name (a saint's name) one must be selected.
 The giving of a Christian name establishes a life-long relationship between the child and their saint.
-Fr.
-Andrew can assist in selecting a name.
+Father can assist in selecting a name.

 Length of the Baptism

 The Baptism service is approximately 45 minutes long.

 As long as the parents are stewards of Holy Trinity Greek Orthodox Church the year prior to the baptismal date, there is no fee for the baptism.
 Parishioners not stewards the previous year must become current stewards and provide $300.00 to Holy Trinity Greek Orthodox Church.
 A signed pledged form along with payment is required prior to the Baptism.

 Please note that this fee is NOT considered an honorarium for the priest or chanter.
 A separate honorarium is traditionally offered to these individuals.